Ranked voting: History of ranked voting theory and its adoption

-In the 1700s, Condorcet considered instant-runoff voting but rejected it as pathological.
-In 1864, Edward J. Nanson, while noting Condorcet's concerns, said the IRV method is "a perfectly feasible and practicable one for elections on any scale".
+About the same time in unrelated research, British reformer Thomas Hare formulated an early form of single transferable voting, again, like Andræ, using rankings as contingent preferences to be used only if needed.

-MIT professor W. R. Ware held a demonstration STV election in 1871 by having 150 MIT students elect four English authors as their favorites.
+Massachusetts Institute of Technology (MIT) professor W. R. Ware held a demonstration single transferable vote election in 1871 by having 150 MIT students elect four English authors as their favorites.
 The field of candidates held the names of 35 authors in the first count and eventually concentrated a large proportion of the votes behind just four.
 Ware went on to surmise how a casual vacancy might be handled and found that countback would produce a winner.
-This proved that ranked transferable votes could be used to produce a single winner, despite the qualms of Condorcet and others.
+This proved that contingent ranked transferable votes (instant-runoff voting) could be used to produce a single winner, despite the qualms of Condorcet and others.

-Single transferable voting (multi-seat contests using contingent ranked transferable votes) later found common use in cities and to elect legislators in North America, Ireland and other parts of the English-speaking world, with single-winner versions, alternative voting (now known as instant-runoff voting) and contingent voting (also known as supplementary voting) being its companions for single-winner contests of mayors and others.
+In the first half of the 20th century, single transferable voting (multi-seat contests using contingent ranked transferable votes) found common use in cities and was used to elect legislators in North America, Ireland and other parts of the English-speaking world, with single-winner versions, alternative voting (now known as instant-runoff voting) and the contingent vote system (or its variant known as supplementary voting) being its companions for single-winner contests of mayors and others.

 Theoretical exploration of electoral processes was revived by a 1948 paper from Duncan Black and Kenneth Arrow's investigations into social choice theory, a branch of welfare economics that extends rational choice to include community decision-making processes.